 Some families find it necessary to supplement the financial aid package with additional funding.
 Below are some other options to research and compare.
 Please allow adequate processing time to select an alternative funding source, so that funds will credit your bill by the semester payment due date.

 The SJFC payment plan allows families to finance their semester balance in 5 equal installments.
 The payment plan does not charge interest, only a small enrollment fee.
-The Bursar's Office also accepts payment online, by mail, by phone, or in person.
+Student Accounts also accepts payment online, by mail, by phone, or in person.

-For more information on the payment plan and payment options, please visit the Bursar's Payment Options page.
+For more information on the payment plan and payment options, please visit the Student Accounts Payment Options page.

 Many students and/or families that are seeking additional financing to cover the costs associated with education consider Federal Direct Parent PLUS, Federal Direct Graduate PLUS, and private student loans.
 Which loan program is better is an individual decision and will be dependent on your and/or your family’s individual circumstances and preferences.
 We highly recommend you research all options and choose the loan program that best meets your and/or your family’s individual needs.